buxlabs/is-image/README.md

 > Check if a filepath is an image

 The package is very similar to [image-type](https://github.com/sindresorhus/image-type) but it does not depend on built in `path` and does not use `const` or `Set`.
 It makes it simpler to use it in older browsers without a transpilation step.
+It does not handle all of the edge cases as `path.extname` does though.

 ## Install